You are listening to the Sean Hannity Radio Show Podcast.

 That's not what he said.

-He said save 2500.
+He said, save $2,500.

-All right, let's play it again.
+All right, well, let's play it again.

 I'll play it again.